apexualscar/tfc-tacz-integration/README.md

 1. Install [TACZ](https://www.curseforge.com/minecraft/mc-mods/timeless-and-classics-zero)
    and [TerraFirmaCraft](https://www.curseforge.com/minecraft/mc-mods/terrafirmacraft).
 2. Drop this mod's `.jar` into your instance's `mods/` folder.
-3. Launch the world.
+3. Launch.
 No config, no commands.

 ## Customizing the progression